Base64 Encoder/Decoder

 Best Practice

 Q: Can I decode any Base64 string?
-A: Yes, as long as the string follows the Base64 character set, it can be reverted to its original text or binary form using this tool.
+A: Yes, as long as the string follows the valid Base64 character set and has correct padding, this tool can decode it.